 that process would be the same amount to end it, meaning functions take twice the time.

-I've added my Sketch file and a quick user testing I set up - have a play!
+I have added my Sketch file and prototype below- have a play!

 A great starting project for me as I'm at my best when I'm solving complex problems